abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/Multi-lingual Entity.md

 }
 ```

-To map the multilingual `Book` entity to `BookDto`, we implement custom mapping using the `IObjectMapper<TSource, TDestination>` interface.
+To map the multi-lingual `Book` entity to `BookDto`, we implement custom mapping using the `IObjectMapper<TSource, TDestination>` interface.
 If no translation is found, default values are returned.

 So far we have created the entire infrastructure.
 We don't need to change anything in the UI, if there is a translation according to the language chosen by the user, the list view will change.
 However, I want to create a simple modal where we can add new translations to an existing book in order to see what we have done.